Experiences During The First Week Studying Abroad

 When I was attending Hankuk University throughout the semester returning students planned trips to climb a nearby mountain, visit a folk village and a trip to the Myeondong shopping district.

-I hope this list helps with some of the things to expect during your first week studying abroad.
+I hope this list helps with some of the expectations during your first week of studying abroad.

 If you like this story check out related blog posts on 7 Things To Do After Applying To A Korean Language Program and 10 Websites And Apps For Visitors To South Korea.

 Do you have your own tips on what to expect the first week studying abroad?
 Would love to read your stories in the comments down below.